 House of Hope provides structured transitional housing and supportive services to women and children.
 It serves as a secure residential venue building on the foundation of hard work at Sabbath House or similar programs with a reasonable program fee.
 The House of Hope came about as a result of a generous gift from the Chico Association of Realtors, and has since grown into a community supported program.

 Participants are either working or attending school, but all share a goal of independent living.
-In the first two years, there are 33 women and 3 children who have resided at the house.
-And the hard work has truly been paying dividends for these women; 18 have moved into permanent housing, 12 have found employment, and 3 are currently enrolled at Butte College.
+In the first four years, there are 43 women and children who have resided at the house.
+And the hard work has truly been paying dividends for these women; 26 have moved into permanent housing, 12 have found employment, and 3 are currently enrolled at Butte College.